-Directors shall be required to facilitate this information in writing prior to the day on which the shareholders meeting is to be held.
+The directors will be required to provide the information in writing until the day the general meeting is held.

-2. During the shareholders meeting, company shareholders may orally request any information or clarification that they deem warranted with respect to the items on the agenda and, in the event that it is impossible to respond at that time, the directors shall be obliged to provide that information in writing within seven days after the meeting has been held.
+2. During the holding of the general meeting, the shareholders of the company may orally request such information or clarifications as they deem fit regarding the items included on the agenda.
+If the shareholder’s right cannot be satisfied at that time, the directors will be required to provide that information in writing within seven days after the conclusion of the general meeting.

-4. This exception shall not hold when the request is made by shareholders representing at least twenty five per cent of the share capital.
-The Bylaws may specify a smaller percentage, where more than five per cent of the share capital.”
+4. Information cannot be refused if the request is supported by shareholders representing at least twenty-five percent of capital.
+The articles may specify a lower percentage, provided that it is more than five percent of the share capital.”

 “After the General Shareholders’ Meeting has been called, any shareholder may obtain from the Company the documents that will be submitted for approval at the meeting, immediately and free-of-charge, as well as the management report and the auditors’ report, if pertinent.
 This right shall be included in the notice for the meeting”.

-“Since the publication of the notice and until the holding of the general meeting, the company shall make available on its Internet site at least the following information:
+“From publication of the notice of call to the holding of the general meeting, the company must, on an uninterrupted basis, publish at least the following information on its website:

-(b) The total number of shares and voting rights at the date of the convocation (including separate totals for each class of shares if any);
+b) The total number of shares and voting rights on the date of the call, broken down by classes of shares, if any.

-(c) The documents to be submitted to the general meeting; and particularly and particularly the reports of managers, auditors and independent experts;
+c) The documents that must be presented to the general meeting, in particular the reports of directors, statutory auditors and independent experts.

 “1.
-Publicly-traded corporations shall comply with their requirements to provide information by any technical, computerized or electronic means, without prejudice to the shareholders’ right to request information in print form.
+Listed public limited companies must comply with the reporting obligations using any technical, computer or online means, without prejudice to the right of shareholders to request the information in printed form.